Ṣifāt Lāzimah (Permanent Characteristics) in Tajweed: Complete Guide

 2 — الجَهْر (al-Jahr) — Voiced / Full-bodied Sound

-Jahr is the opposite of hams: the letter is produced with vocal-cord vibration, so the sound is fuller and clearer — not a whisper.
-Think "voiced" consonant.
+Jahr is the opposite of Hams: the letter is produced with vocal-cord vibration, so the sound is fuller, clearer, and more resonant — not a whisper.
+Think of it as a "voiced" consonant that uses your voice box.

 Examples & explanation:

-Why these show jahr: the vocal cords actively vibrate, producing a resonant quality rather than a breathy hiss.
+Why these show Jahr: The vocal cords actively vibrate, producing a resonant, full-bodied quality rather than a breathy hiss.
+You can feel the difference in your throat.

 Common mistake & fix:

-Fix: Put fingers on throat, exaggerate vibration by humming a vowel then add the consonant (hum→ba).
+2. Exaggerate vibration by humming a vowel first, then add the consonant (hum → ba)

 3 — الشِّدَّة (ash-Shiddah) — Firmness / Doubled Quality (Shaddah)